D0ct0rDave/GammaE/README.md

 While I have been working on recovering this code base, I have remembered, looking at the code, that the engine has changed over time, and some projects use one version of the engine and others another.
 Specifically, the engine was initially implemented using Rational Rose for the design and interaction of classes and systems and this makes the code full of commented code that the application interprets during code generation.
 In the last iterations this code was removed and the files became much cleaner.

+The engine is highly influenced by the Quake2/3 engine.
+It can be seen one the shader system implemented to render the 3D geometry and also, the input configuarion, and also the command interpreter implemented at higher level.

+## Repository structure

 The repository has several branches and every branch represents a stage in the project.
 Each stage has a sample application depicting the main features at this point or introduced since last iteration.